Nitrites, Skeletal Muscle Mitochondrial Bioenergetics, and Physical Activity in Old Age (Nitrite)

 Time Frame: 12-week course of study drug supplementation, up to 16 weeks total

-Will assess handgrip strength in the dominant hand, and its change after 12-weeks (up to 16-weeks) of inorganic nitrite supplementation vs placebo.
-Higher score shows improvement.
+Maximum grip strength is assessed before and after 12 weeks (up to 16-weeks) of inorganic nitrite supplementation vs placebo.

 12-week course of study drug supplementation, up to 16 weeks total